Demetrio Progoni: Early Reign

 Since the beginning of his rule, Progoni sought out to create friendly networks in foreign policy in order to preserve the sovereignty of Arbanon against external threats, the most important of whom were for much of his reign the Republic of Venice and later the Despotate of Epiros.
-In 1208–09, he considered conversion to Catholicism from Eastern Orthodoxy for the first time in order to obtain support against his Venetian rivals.
+In 1208–09, he considered conversion to Catholicism from Eastern Orthodoxy for the first time in order to obtain support against his Venetian rivals as well as prevent cultural assimilation by his Eastern Orthodox neighbours.
 As Venice had been given the nominal rights to control Albania, conversion to Catholicism would nullify Venetian claims over territory controlled by another Catholic state, the Principality of Arbanon.
 It would also protect him from expansion by post-Byzantine successor states like the Despotate of Epiros.
-In his preserved correspondence with Pope Innocent III, Progoni as leader of the iudices of Arbanon, who signed as his followers, asked the Pope to send missionaries to spread Catholicism in his land.
+In his preserved correspondence with Pope Innocent III, Progoni as leader of the iudices of Arbanon, who signed as his followers, asked the Pope to send a legate to his court to instruct him on the Catholic faith.
 The Pope responded that Nicolaus, the Catholic archdeacon of Durrës had been instructed to make preparations for the mission.
 Shortly after, however, Demetrio stopped the process because he didn't consider it important any longer.
 He had defeated Đorđe Nemanjić, the Grand prince of Zeta and a Venetian vassal whom he bordered to the north and thus felt less threatened by Venice.
 Nemanjić had previously promised military support to Venice if Progoni attacked Venetian territory, in a treaty signed on 3 July 1208.
 He also had secured a marriage with Komnena Nemanjić, who was both the daughter of Stefan Nemanjić, rival of Đorđe Nemanjić and granddaughter of the last Byzantine Emperor Alexios III Angelos.
 In this context, because of the relation of his consort to the Byzantine imperial family, he was recognized by the title of panhypersevastos.
 After the death of the Catholic archbishop of Durrës, the Venetians and Progoni - each in their respective territories - seized church property.
 For his actions against church property, he was excommunicated.